AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

  end case;

 The name can be used to refer to the part of the selecting expression in the statements/expression associated with the selected alternative.

-A name can be associated to any subpattern as long as it does not stand for multiple values.
+A name can be associated to any subpattern as long as the pattern matches only one value.
 In particular, it is not possible to give a name to a pattern if it is associated with the ``others`` choice in a composite pattern.
 For example, the bindings below are all illegal:

 .. code-block:: ada